Sense: Olfactory system (smell)

-Like the sense of taste, the sense of smell, or the olfactiory system, is also responsive to chemical stimuli.
+Like the sense of taste, the sense of smell, or the olfactory system, is also responsive to chemical stimuli.
 Unlike taste, there are hundreds of olfactory receptors (388 functional ones according to one 2003 study), each binding to a particular molecular feature.
 Odor molecules possess a variety of features and, thus, excite specific receptors more or less strongly.
 This combination of excitatory signals from different receptors makes up what humans perceive as the molecule's smell.

 The olfactory receptor neurons are located in a small region within the superior nasal cavity.
 This region is referred to as the olfactory epithelium and contains bipolar sensory neurons.
 Each olfactory sensory neuron has dendrites that extend from the apical surface of the epithelium into the mucus lining the cavity.
 As airborne molecules are inhaled through the nose, they pass over the olfactory epithelial region and dissolve into the mucus.
 These odorant molecules bind to proteins that keep them dissolved in the mucus and help transport them to the olfactory dendrites.
 The odorant–protein complex binds to a receptor protein within the cell membrane of an olfactory dendrite.
 These receptors are G protein–coupled, and will produce a graded membrane potential in the olfactory neurons.

 In the brain, olfaction is processed by the olfactory cortex.
 Olfactory receptor neurons in the nose differ from most other neurons in that they die and regenerate on a regular basis.
 The inability to smell is called anosmia.
 Some neurons in the nose are specialized to detect pheromones.
 Loss of the sense of smell can result in food tasting bland.
 A person with an impaired sense of smell may require additional spice and seasoning levels for food to be tasted.
 Anosmia may also be related to some presentations of mild depression, because the loss of enjoyment of food may lead to a general sense of despair.
 The ability of olfactory neurons to replace themselves decreases with age, leading to age-related anosmia.
 This explains why some elderly people salt their food more than younger people do.